munnnnet/learnstorybook/content/glovory/index.md

 title: 'Glovory HTML Template'
 description: 'Glovory is the simple HTML template that created with bootstrap 4 and designed for various screen size.'
 heroDescription: 'Glovory is the simple HTML template that created with bootstrap 4 and designed for various screen size.
 This template is simple and able to edit as you need in an easy way.'
 overview: 'Glovory is the simple HTML template that created with bootstrap 4 and designed for various screen size.
-This template is simple and able to edit as you need in an easy way.'
+This template is simple and able to edit as you need in an easy way. '
 order: null
 themeColor: '#F8AFA0'
 codeGithubUrl: 'https://github.com/chromaui/learnstorybook-code'
 heroAnimationName: 'float'
 toc:
-  [
-  'homepage-basic',
-  ]
+  ['homepage-basic']
 coverImagePath: '/glovory/cover.jpg'
 thumbImagePath: '/glovory/thumb.jpg'
 contributorCount: '2'